DMIT-2018/Take-Home-Exercises-Sep-2023/LINQ-OLTP/Readme.md

 ### Register

 - First name, last name, and phone number are mandatory fields.
-- First and last name can be updated for an existing employee based on phone number.
+- For a new employee, at least one new valid skill must be added.
+- You may update the skill of an existing employee.
+However, all employee information is required.
+- No new skills are required if you are updating employee personal information (First/Last Name) for an existing employee.
 - Active should be set to true.
 - Individuals can possess multiple skills.
 Each skill selection must adhere to the following:
-  - A "Level" is required.
+  - A valid "Level" is required.
   - "Years of Experience" (YOE) is optional but must meet specific criteria:
     - YOE must be a positive, non-zero integer or null.
     - If YOE is provided, it must fall within the range of 1 to 50 (inclusive).
   - "Hourly Wage" is required and must meet these conditions:
     - Hourly Wage should be a positive, non-zero decimal.
     - Hourly Wage must be within the range of $15.00 to $100.00 (inclusive).
-- When updating an existing employee with a new skill, the phone number will be used to retrieve the existing employee ID.

 ---
 ## Code: